oppressionslayer/larsdoku-solver/README.md

 ** --preset larstech are new techniques i created that the community should review and comment on before i put them in as expert techniques

 ```
+# Run --warmup to save JIT conmpilations for 109-1000x speedups!!
+Seriously, run once, it compiles and saves, and it's fast for every run thereafter without the nee for --warmup
 pip install larsdoku
+larsdoku --warmup
 ```

 ### Troubleshooting